Get started on your path to becoming a ScyllaDB NoSQL database expert.

 vNode | The ring is broken into vNodes (Virtual Nodes) comprising a range of tokens assigned to a physical node or shard.
 These vNodes are duplicated a number of times across the physical nodes based on the replication factor (RF) set for the keyspace. |

-Memtable | In ScyllaDB’s write path data is first put into a memtable, stored in RAM.
-In time this data is flushed to disk for persistence. |
+Memtable | In ScyllaDB’s write path, data is first put into a memtable stored in RAM.
+Over time, this data is flushed to disk for persistence.
+Keyspaces, referenced above, are stored in SSTables, front-ended by a built-in integrated cache, a row-oriented memtable for accelerated reads and writes, accessed based on bloom filter probability of presence in a particular memory storage location (for reads). |

-Commitlog | An append-only log of local node operations, written to simultaneously as data is sent to a memtable.
+Commitlog | An append-only log of local node operations.
+The data is written to commitlog simultaneously and in parallel with data sent to a memtable.
 This provides persistence (data durability) in case of a node shutdown; when a server restarts, the commitlog can be used to restore a memtable. |

 SSTables | Data is stored persistently in ScyllaDB on a per-shard basis using immutable (unchangeable, read-only) files called Sorted Strings Tables (SSTables), which use a Log-Structured Merge (LSM) tree format.
 Once data is flushed from a memtable to an SSTable, the memtable (and the associated commitlog segment) can be deleted.
 Updates to records are not written to the original SSTable, but recorded in a new SSTable.
 ScyllaDB has mechanisms to know which version of a specific record is the latest. |